 About 30 school districts either are in the initial stages of developing or have a fully developed virtual school program, said Park.
 These programs would have expanded enrollment, meaning they take in students from other districts as well.

-Member of KDE’s Office of Special Education and Early Learning also discussed two new guidance documents released on July 20 – “COVID-19 Considerations for Reopening Schools for Exceptional Learners and Preschool Students” and “COVID-19 Considerations for Reopening Schools: Compensatory Education and Extended School Year Services.”
+Members of KDE’s Office of Special Education and Early Learning also discussed two new guidance documents released on July 20 – “COVID-19 Considerations for Reopening Schools for Exceptional Learners and Preschool Students” and “COVID-19 Considerations for Reopening Schools: Compensatory Education and Extended School Year Services.”